Harphies/AI/NLP/BERT Question Answering/ReadMe.md

 ## Question Answring System

-- The system is a simple Pytorch transformer also known as pytorch trained bert to perfrom question and answering system using gradio as the UI Interface to provide input to the model.
+- The system is a simple Pytorch transformer also known as pytorch pretrained BERT to perfrom question and answering system using gradio as the UI Interface to provide input to the model.
-- The model is also working as a callable REST API
+- The model is also working as a callable REST API endpoint.

 ## References